Abusive Traumatic Bonding (ATB™) and COVID-19

 Overview

 Abusive Traumatic Bonding (ATB™) is a phenomenon present in many, if not all, cases of Intimate Partner Violence.
 It is closely related to the cycle of violence.
-ATB™ usually begins after the climax stage in the cycle of violence and is solidified during the honeymoon period.
+ATB™ usually begins after the climax stage in the cycle of violence and is solidified during the second and second (and ongoing) honeymoon period(s).
 As the cycle of violence progresses, the bond becomes stronger and stronger, until it is almost impossible for the victim to leave.

 Learning Objectives